oracle/accelerated-data-science/docs/source/user_guide/cli/opctl/localdev/local_deployment.rst

 Local Model Deployment Execution
 ++++++++++++++++++++++++++++++++

-Your can test whether deployment will work in a local container to facilitate development and troubleshooting by testing local predict.
+You can test whether deployment will work in a local container to facilitate development and troubleshooting by testing local predict.

 -------------
 Prerequisites